 Object oriented design paradigm

 C is an imperative language, so to clarify what we mean by object oriented design paradigm.
-We want each function in the driver to use a handler as the first argument.
-This handler encapsulates everything that is necessary to control the driver.
-Thus there is as little global state in the driver as possible and only where strictly necessary.Runtimes
+We want each function in the driver to use a handle as the first argument.
+The handle is a pointer to an instance object where all instance state variables etc. are stored.
+Ideally, the driver code itself shall contain no global state variables.
+Only when this is strictly necessary shall global state variables be present in the driver.

+Runtime Environments

 The drivers must be able to co-exist or cooperate with different runtimes, including a minimal runtime provided by Energy Micro that provides a minimum set of functionality for proper driver operation (e.g timers, IRQ dispatchers etc).

-All drivers need to be preemptive
+All drivers need to be preemptive and thread-safe

+To facilitate the use of the drivers under different runtime environments (RTOS, main-loop, minimalist etc), we need to make sure that all drivers are preemptable and thread-safe.

+A piece of code is thread-safe if it only manipulates shared data structures in a manner that guarantees safe execution by multiple threads at the same time.
+[Wikipedia]

-To facilitate different runtimes (RTOS, main-loop, minimalist etc), we need to make sure that all drivers are preemptive, meaning that every driver can be preempted by a higher priority task at any time.
+Also, the code needs to be written to be preemptable, meaning that every driver can be preempted by a higher priority task at any time.

 Low memory footprint

 Each driver should strive for a low memory footprint, both in terms of SRAM and flash.
 This is important because some of our customers are very price-sensitive (especially in Asia) and will not use a driver they deem to be excessive in terms of memory usage.